 We had a turkey for Christmas dinner.
-The left-overs were shared between my sister-in-law, mother-in-law, and my family.
-I decided to use the turkey to make a soup for the next day’s dinner.
+The leftovers were shared between my sister-in-law, mother-in-law, and my family.
+I used the turkey to make soup for the next day’s dinner.

 When the Wee One walked into the kitchen for dinner, he sniffed the air.
-Then he remarked “It smells like grandma’s house.”
+Then he remarked, “It smells like grandma’s house.”
 He was given a bowl and ended up devouring it.
-While he was eating, he sang about Kookaburra birds which is a Girl Scouts’ song.
-My mother-in-law is a Girl Scouts’ leader so this was an appropriate song to be singing.
+While eating, he sang about Kookaburra birds, a Girl Scouts song.
+My mother-in-law is a Girl Scouts leader, so this was an appropriate song.

 The other fan of the soup was my Hubby.

-So if you have any turkey or even chicken left over from your Thanksgiving, Christmas, or even just dinner, make this soup.
+So make this soup if you have any turkey or chicken left over from your Thanksgiving, Christmas, or even dinner.

 Smells Like Grandma’s House Soup